We work with more than 300 partners to bring you better travel deals

 Choose a month below to see average flight price and weather conditions.

 LON - ZQN

-When is the best time to book flights to Queenstown?
+When is the best time to book a flight to Queenstown?

 Which day is cheapest to fly to Queenstown?

-To get the best value, try booking a flight in the morning when visiting Queenstown.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Queenstown.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 Queenstown is New Zealand’s number 1 holiday destination for international visitors, and it is easy to see why.
 Queenstown is jaw-droppingly beautiful.
 It sits beside Lake Wakatipu with clear, turquoise and calm waters and above the town and lake rise the Remarkables, the majestic, snow-capped moutains.

 It’s the hub for adventure tourism- the first commercial bungy jump was based at the Kawarau Bridge.
 There is so much to do from aerobatic flight to parapenting via jet boating, to whitewater rafting and mountain biking to fly fishing and much, much more.

 It’s also a major centre for skiing and snowboarding.
 Its four main mountain skifields are Cardrona Alpine Resort, Coronet Peak, The Remarkables and Treble Cone.
 Cross-country is available at the Waiorau Snow Farm, near Cardrona village.
 And after a day in the snow, the après ski is hot.
 There are more than 200 bars and eateries, one for every 75 people, it is said.